nichtich/Data-Beacon/README.md

 # DESCRIPTION

-This Perl 5 module provides a class to parse and serialize BEACON format.
+This Perl 5 module provides a class to parse and serialize BEACON link dump format.
+See <http://github.com/gbv/beaconspec> for a current specification

-A command client script named `beacon` is also included.
+The module includes a command line script named `beacon`.

 # INSTALLATION